-My 3 favourite songs of all time are One, Inside the Fire by Disturbed and Surfacing by Slipknot, but One is the ultimately best song that has ever been created in my opinion.
-The song is so good, I can almost feel the incapacitated soldiers pain that you hear from the first half and anger that you hear from the second half, such a good job they did with the lyrics.
-I love beautiful guitar play in the intro, the miserable sounding verses and choruses, the fast paced, angry singing (nearly screaming) and there are awesome solos in this song.
-Have listened to it many hundred times and will hear it again thousands of more.
+My three favorite songs of all time are One, Inside the Fire by Disturbed, and Surfacing by Slipknot, but One is the ultimate best song that has ever been created, in my opinion.
+The song is so good, I can almost feel the incapacitated soldiers' pain that you hear in the first half and the anger that you hear in the second half.
+Such a good job they did with the lyrics.
+I love the beautiful guitar play in the intro, the miserable-sounding verses and choruses, the fast-paced, angry singing (nearly screaming), and the awesome solos in this song.
+I have listened to it many hundred times and will hear it again thousands of more.

 With this being the first Metallica song that I ever listened to, One really served as a gateway to me becoming the metal fan I am today.
 But to be honest, I didn't know what to expect when I first listened to the intro.
 However, as soon as the tempo picked up, I became hooked.

 This single piece pretty much defines all of Metallica.
-It has the soft, echo-y guitar, the reverb-y drums, the great lyrics, the distorted guitar and, of course, that memorable solo at the end that rivals Eric Johnson's and Slash's solos.
-Also, fun to play on guitar!
+It has the soft, echoey guitar, the reverb-y drums, the great lyrics, the distorted guitar, and of course, that memorable solo at the end that rivals Eric Johnson's and Slash's solos.
+Also, it's fun to play on guitar!

 Despite it being an 8 minute song, I could listen to this the whole way through all day.
 As a 13 year old kid, I seem to be the only one these days who doesn't listen to Lady Gaga and Justin Bieber.
 Hard Rock and Metal 4 life!